-The highest frequency of revisions is observed for Processed food, including alcohol and tobacco (12 months out of 13 months considered, due to the use in the flash estimate of scanner data referred to the prices of grocery products from the large scale retail trade distribution of one/two weeks compared to the three weeks included in the final index), for Unprocessed food (11 months out of 13), for Non energy industrial goods (8 months out of 13, mainly due to the seasonal sales dynamics of Clothing and footwear and to the availability for the flash estimate, for some durable goods, of the data referring to one or two weeks compared to the three included in the final index) and for Energy (6 months out of 13); in particular for these special aggregates the partial information available has a higher impact on the flash estimate that thus turns out to be less accurate.
+The highest frequency of revisions is observed for Food including alcohol and tobacco (13 months out of 13 months considered, due to the use in the flash estimate of scanner data referred to the prices of grocery products from the large scale retail trade distribution of one/two weeks compared to the three weeks included in the final index), for Non energy industrial goods (9 months out of 13, mainly due to the seasonal sales dynamics of Clothing and footwear and to the availability for the flash estimate, for some durable goods, of the data referring to one or two weeks compared to the three included in the final index) and for Energy (6 months out of 13); in particular for these special aggregates the partial information available has a higher impact on the flash estimate that thus turns out to be less accurate.

 The Mean Absolute Deviation (MAD) provides another way to measure accuracy.
 It is calculated as the average of the differences in absolute value between the final HICP annual rates of change and the flash estimates over the last thirteen months.
 Figure 1 shows the MAD for the all-item index and the main special aggregates.
-Over the last thirteen months Processed food (including alcohol, tobacco) (0.231 percentage points), Unprocessed food (0.108 percentage points), Non energy industrial goods and Energy (0.100 percentage points both) recorded the highest MADs; Services (0.015 percentage points) recorded the smallest MADs.
+Over the last thirteen months Processed food (including alcohol, tobacco) (0.246 percentage points), Unprocessed food (0.162 percentage points) and Energy (0,092) recorded the highest MADs; Non energy industrial goods (0.085 percentage points) and Services (0.023 percentage points) recorded the smallest MADs.